thanhn2001/forge/README.md

 Link to your WordPress theme folder:

-    $ forge link /path/to/wordpress/wp-content/themes/your_theme
+    $ xerox link /path/to/wordpress/wp-content/themes/your_theme

 Watch for changes and start developing!

-    $ forge watch
+    $ xerox watch

-Press Ctrl + C to exit watch mode
+Press Ctrl + C to exit watch mode.

-Build your theme into the build_here directory:
+Build your theme for packaging or deployment:

-    $ forge build build_here
+    $ xerox build

-Get a little help with the Forge commands:
+Get a little help with the Xerox commands:

-    $ forge help
+    $ xerox help

-See the [user's manual](http://forge.thethemefoundry.com/manual) for more information.